Provable Training Data Identification for Large Language Models: Additional Results

 \subsection{Result on Vision Language Models}

 We further evaluate our method on training data identification for vision–language models (VLMs).
 Following prior work \citep{li2024membership}, we conduct experiments on the VL-MIA/Flickr and VL-MIA/DALL-E using LLaVA-1.5 \citep{liu2023visual}.
-The detection score $T(X)$ is computed via the MaxR\'{e}nyi-K\% statistic \citep{li2024membership}, with hyperparameters $K=10$ and $\gamma=0.5$ (see \Cref{eq:entropy}).
-As shown in \Cref{fig:fdr_control_llava}, our method consistently controls the false discovery rate (FDR), with the realized FDR remaining below the nominal level $\alpha$ across all settings.
+The detection score $T(X)$ is computed via the MaxR\'{e}nyi-K\% statistic \citep{li2024membership}, with hyperparameters $K=100$ and $\gamma=0.5$.
+As shown in \Cref{fig:fdr_control_llava}, our method consistently controls the \metricfull{} (\metricabbr{}), with the realized \metricabbr{} remaining below the nominal level $\alpha$ across all settings.